When is Bluebird Backcountry open?

 Have you tried this anywhere else?

 Yes.
 In addition to our test season at Peak Ranch in 2020, we ran six test days in March and April of 2019.
 171 skiers and splitboarders participated at Mosquito Pass (south of Breckenridge, Colorado) and at Winter Park Resort.
-We collected tons of data and learned some valuable lessons that we applied in a more formal setting last year at Peak Ranch.
+We collected tons of data and learned some valuable lessons that we applied in a more formal setting at Peak Ranch in 2020.

 Is this legit?